georgidimitrov/TestGen/README.md

 TestGen
 =======
 ###Program task.
-Creates a numbers of pdf tests and pdf answers.
+Creates a numbers of pdf tests with pdf answers.

 Files:
 ```